 - General Franklin E. Miles Park | District 4

 - Municipal Recreation Complex (MRC) | located in rural Santa Fe County | Marty Sanchez Links de Santa Fe

 - Railyard Park and Plaza

 The 13-acre Santa Fe Railyard Park and Plaza is owned by the City and managed by the Railyard Corporation.
-The Park and Plaza are maintained by the Railyard Stewards in coordination with the City's Parks Division.
+The Park and Plaza are maintained by the Railyard Park Conservancy in coordination with the City's Parks Division.
 Santa Fe Railyard Policies and Procedures.

 Planning and Funding

 Santa Fe parks and plazas are open to the public from 6:00 a.m. to 10:00 p.m. daily.